TomSpencerLondon/coder-craftsman/src/pages/2020-05-10-post-thirty-one/index.md

 - You then instantiate a Command object for each deferred execution request, passing the Command object from the creator to the invoker.
 - The invoker decides when to execute().

-So, looking at Command in jave, we can decouple a producer from a consumer:
+So, looking at Command in java, we can decouple a producer from a consumer:

 ```
 interface Command {